 Reliability analysis is a classical psychometric method for analysing tests and questionnaires.
 Oftentimes, persons' answers to multiple-choice questions (items) are scored dichotomously and summed to give a total score for e.g. intelligence or attitude.
 In doing so, one assumes that these items measure the same thing.
 Reliability analysis can verify whether each item fits into the scale and how reliable the total score is.
-The course offers training in classical psychometrics and an introduction into modern psychometrics (the Rasch model), validity, and agreement between evaluators.
+In the module students receive a training in classical psychometrics and an introduction into modern psychometrics (the Rasch model), validity, and agreement between evaluators.

 Factor analysis is a method used to reduce a multitude of variables to a small number of underlying factors.
 In the past, factor analysis was used to reduce the scores on various tests to a small number of dimensions, such as verbal and spatial intelligence, or extraversion and neuroticism.
 Nowadays, factor analysis is more often used to group items of one questionnaire into sub-scales.
 Factor analysis is thus related to psychometrics.
-The course offers training in exploratory factor analysis with SPSS.
+In the module students receive a training in exploratory factor analysis with SPSS.